Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 ## Page 3: Predictions
-Generate COVID-19 predictions by creating scenarios for different Prediction dates and different countries..
-This generates 2 different predictions (prediction_x in orange and prediction_y in green) using respectively an ARIMA model and a Linear Regression model.
+Generate COVID-19 predictions by creating scenarios for different prediction dates and different countries.
+This generates two different predictions (prediction_x in orange and prediction_y in green) using respectively an ARIMA model and a Linear Regression model.